Gordon Parks' photography masterfully captured the range of Black life in America

 Parks established his first connections with Howard University in 1942.
 The campus and students of the historically Black university in Washington, D.C., were frequent subjects, and the institution embodied many of the same values that his work came to represent.

-"Howard has a very large community of like-minded individuals who will continue to appreciate and understand why Gordon Parks is so important," said Kunhardt.
-"It feels to us that the community of Howard University is a very important place to keep that legacy vibrant."
+"Howard has a very large community of like-minded individuals who will continue to appreciate and understand why Gordon Parks is so important," said Kunhardt Jr. "It feels to us that the community of Howard University is a very important place to keep that legacy vibrant."

 The collection, a combined gift and purchase, will be housed in the Moorland-Spingarn Research Center, and is meant to support initiatives that provide access to Parks' work and vision.
 The Moorland-Spingarn Research Center makes many of its collections available to the public online, but researchers and students can also request in-person appointments based on the latest COVID-19 protocols.